StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

 After cleaning up the configuration file it's time to template out the variables exposed by your StackPack.
 As explained in the [Configuration input](stackpack/prepare_package.md) documentation section, it's possible to define some input fields that your StackPack requires to authenticate against some external sources and to differentiate between instances.
 To generalize the configuration, it's needed to inject the configuration file with some template parameters which is provided by the [Provisioning Script](stackpack/prepare_stackpack_provisioning_script.md).
 Any parameters or configuration item can be passed down to the `.sty` template file.

 One common example is to create the topic name required by the data source for a given instance.
-To ensure data received from the StackState Agent Check ends up in your StackPack's data source, make sure that you create the same topic in the provisioning script.
+To ensure data received from the Rancher Observability Agent Check ends up in your StackPack's data source, make sure that you create the same topic in the provisioning script.
 Following code snippet shows how to create a function called `topicName` that generates a topic name for this instance based on the data provided by the user in the StackPack installation step.

 ```text
 @Override